ii887522/hydro/docs/any/Dynamic.md

 # Dynamic
-It is a value holder that keeps changing its value by the `interval` given.
+A value holder that keeps changing its value by the `interval` given.
 Users of this class must keep calling `step(dt)` method to simulate frequently changing value.

 ## Table of contents
 - [get value](https://github.com/ii887522/hydro/blob/master/docs/any/Dynamic.md#get-value)